Nailed the basics and ready to have some serious Spanish heart-to-hearts?

 - Listen to local radio and TV: These are two great ways to get your ear accustomed to the local language.
 They require very little of you—much of what you’ll learn will stick in your brain by osmosis.
 You get to become more acquainted with the local goings-on, which could potentially make for an interesting conversation with someone!

 - Watch authentic Spanish videos online.
 There’s lots of authentic Spanish video content over at FluentU.
 All of the real-world Spanish videos you’ll find here—like viral commercials, movie trailers, music videos and more—are accompanied by interactive subtitles, personalized flashcards, vocabulary lists and more great tools for active learning.
-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU App from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the App from iTunes or the Google Play store and bring FluentU’s innovative language-learning experience to your iOS and Android device.

 - Go on a date: This is a great way to both practice your conversational Spanish and listen to someone talking, provided the date goes well!
 And it never hurts to be able to flirt in another language. ;)